nyu058/qwinto_qwixx/README.md

 # cplusplus

-Qwixx	This is a command line version of the original board game Qwinto and Qwixx.
+	This is a command line version of the original board game Qwinto and Qwixx.